per2jensen/dt-on-ubuntu/README.md

 # Build on your machine
-Once you are happy that things work in the VM, consider changing the compile script to your liking (set the INSTALL_PREFIX env variable) and run the script to enjoy the DT goodness :-)
+Once you are happy that things work in the VM, consider changing the compile script to your liking (set the INSTALL_PREFIX env variable in DT34_compile.sh) and run the script to enjoy the DT goodness :-)